allaboutduncan/comic-utils/README.md

 4. Removes any text / characters after "filename issue (year)"
 5. Removes any extra spaces before the file entenstion

 Mylar and ComicRack should be your first choice for performing these actions, but I wanted something I could easliy run on my manual downloads directory.
+Oftentimes series archives or torrent files will have numerous naming patterns with information in parentesis, brackets, before the year, after and all over the place.
+I continuously update these to handle as many as I encounter.

 ### 2. Convert Directory (CBR / RAR Only)
 Converts all CBR / RAR files in a directory to ZIP.
 This will skip any existing CBZ files.